 4.1 CONTEXT

-The West Coast of Vancouver Island (WCVI) Chinook SMU is comprised of 3 CUs (Holtby and Ciruna 2007), 7 large inlets (or sounds), and 20 indicators stocks, which are stocks with relatively complete time-series and consistent observation methodology (Figure 4.1; Table ??, Riddell et al. (2002)).
+The West Coast of Vancouver Island (WCVI) Chinook SMU consists of 3 CUs (Holtby and Ciruna 2007), 7 large inlets (or sounds), and 20 indicators stocks, which are stocks with relatively complete time-series and consistent observation methodology (Figure 4.1; Table ??, Riddell et al. (2002); PSC 2018).
 Hatcheries produce a relatively large component of the total production in many of these stocks, where they help achieve harvest, conservation and assessment objectives.
-However, they are also considered a risk factor for the long-term sustainability of CUs because they can also reduce wild genetic diversity(Withler et al. 2018).
-As described in Holt et al. (in review), only indicator stocks without significant enhancement, i.e., stocks with Proportionate Natural Influence, PNI, values ≥ 0.5 were included.
-Most fish are natural origin in these populations, though the of ‘wild’ fish, second generation natural-origin fish may be in the minority (Withler et al. 2018).
+However, they are also considered a risk factor for the long-term sustainability of CUs because they can also reduce wild genetic diversity and reduce fitness (Withler et al. 2018).
+As described in Holt et al. (in review), only escapement indicator stocks without significant enhancement, i.e., stocks with Proportionate Natural Influence, PNI, values ≥ 0.5 were included.
+Most fish are natural origin in these populations, though the number of ‘wild’ fish, second generation natural-origin fish may be in the minority (Withler et al. 2018).

 Figure 4.1: Map of the WCVI Chinook SMU, component CUs (coloured red, blue, and yellow), and inlets (labelled in black).

 This SMU was included as a case study to demonstrate the development of LRPs under data limitations when recruitment data are not available for deriving stock-recruitment based benchmarks, but habitat-based benchmarks exist, as is the case for Chinook Salmon in BC.
 WCVI Chinook is also included in the proposed first batch of major stocks for regulation under the Fish Stock provisions, necessitating the development of LRPs for this SMU.
 WCVI Chinook is also highly enhanced yet does not have data on the proportion of hatchery-origin spawners contributing to total production, similar to many other Chinook Salmon SMUs.
-Furthermore, this SMU was unique among the case studies in the consideration of inlets within CUs demonstrating various spatial scales that can be integrated into SMU-level assessments.
+Furthermore, this SMU was unique among the case studies in the consideration of inlets within CUs, in lieu of sub-populations, demonstrating various spatial scales that can be integrated into SMU-level assessments.

-Most Chinook in this SMU are ‘ocean type’, entering the ocean 1-3 months after emergence from spawning gravel (DFO 2012).
+Virtually all the Chinook in this SMU are ‘ocean type’, entering the ocean 1-3 months after emergence from spawning gravel (DFO 2012).
 ‘Stream type’ fish, those that stay in the river for one year after emergence, are rare.
-After entering the ocean, WCVI Chinook migrate into northern BC and southeast Alaska waters to rear for 2 to 7 years, returning to spawn predominantly at ages 4 and 5 (DFO 2012).
+After entering the ocean, WCVI Chinook migrate into northern BC and southeast Alaska waters to rear for 2 to 6 years, returning to spawn predominantly at ages 3, 4 and 5 (DFO 2012).

 We considered the 4 criteria identified in Holt et al. (in review) to evaluate if status of any one CU within this SMU could be inferred from the remaining CUs.
 Several dominant threats are similar across the 3 WCVI CUs.
 Large-scale hatcheries operating within all three CUs have resulted in genetic risks from introgression (COSEWIC 2020).
 Also, straying from hatchery-influenced populations likely compromises the genetic composition of spawners across WCVI.
-Landslides and sedimentation from forestry impact spawning habitat across WCVI.
+Landslides and sedimentation from forestry impact spawning habitat quality and quantity across WCVI.
 However, unique to West Vancouver Island-South is the relatively large number of aquaculture facilities for Atlantic salmon in nearshore habitat used by Chinook Salmon, which poses a threat to this CU (COSEWIC 2020).
-Also unique to West Vancouver Island-Nootka and Kyuquot are threats from tourism (~100 lodges located in important areas of Chinook Salmon rearing) and industrial effluents from pulp mills (COSEWIC 2020).
+Also unique to West Vancouver Island-Nootka and Kyuquot are threats from recreational fisheries (~100 fishing lodges located in important areas of Chinook Salmon rearing) and industrial effluents from pulp mills (COSEWIC 2020).